‘Phantom’ investment: CSO finds more than a third of Irish FDI is just passing through

 This equated to 270 per cent of gross domestic product (GDP) compared to an EU average of just 56 per cent, reflecting what the CSO said was “the highly globalised nature of the Irish economy”.

-The CSO calculated that some 36 per cent or €312 billion of the total stock of FDI here was “pass-through investment”, effectively moving through the State en route to subsidiaries in other countries.
+However, the CSO said 36 per cent or €312 billion of the total was what it called “pass-through investment”, effectively moving through the State en route to subsidiaries in other countries.

 CSO statistician Christopher Sibley said many multinational subsidiaries here acted as treasuries for parent companies, distributing funds across their global supply chains.